 This dish originated from the city of Huế, which is where my dad’s side of the family is from.
 “Bánh” in Vietnamese loosely translates to “cake” and “bèo” means duckweed – aptly named because these cakes resemble the circular leaves that float on water in lakes and ponds.

-There are different versions of bánh bèo with different toppings across the country, but the classic Huế version consists of flat rice cakes steamed in small ceramic dishes, topped with mashed mung beans, shrimp floss, scallion oil, crispy pork rind, and a sweet and savory sauce.
+There are different versions of bánh bèo with different toppings across the country, but the classic Huế version consists of flat rice cakes steamed in small ceramic dishes, topped with shrimp, scallion oil, crispy pork rind, and a sweet and savory sauce.

 The city of Huế was the old Imperial city and the capital for the Nguyễn dynasty from late 19th to mid 20th century.
 Huế cuisine is known for being flavorful, complex, and “fussy” or intricate due to the influence of royal culture.
 You’ll find incredibly presented dishes like “Nem công, chả phượng”, i.e. Peacock fried rolls and Phoenix meat loaf.